MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 ### VMs deployed across availability zones

-An availability zone is a construct that consists of one or more datacenters, designed to improve workload availability and protect application services and VMs against datacenter outages.
+An availability zone consists of one or more datacenters.
+It's designed to improve workload availability and protect application services and VMs against datacenter outages.
 VMs in a single zone are treated as if they were in a single fault domain.
 When you select zonal deployment, VMs in the same zone are distributed to fault domains on a best-effort basis.

 In [Azure regions](https://azure.microsoft.com/global-infrastructure/regions) that support multiple zones, at least three zones are available.
 But the maximum distance between datacenters in these zones isn't guaranteed.
 To deploy a multitier SAP system across zones, you need to know the network latency within a zone and across targeted zones.
 You also need to know how sensitive your deployed applications are to network latency.